mcpython4-coding/core/doc/tasks.md

 Branched of snapshot 21w42a
 - non-stable generation seed across sessions, but stable in a session ("[WARN] seed map is empty!" is printed out)
 - optimisation: loading takes too long
-- investigate the lag when crossing chunk boarders

 Features scheduled for implementation for alpha 1.3.0, planned to be released sometime in december 2021